Next came the Bluecoats to make my sons fight,

 - Wallenstein (1971), a non-fiction biography of Albrecht von Waldstein by historian Golo Mann, son of novelist Thomas Mann.

 - Wallenstein (1920), German historical novel by Alfred Döblin, focusing on Ferdinand II and Wallenstein, and drawing many implicit parallels to World War I.

 - In an episode of 30 Rock, Jack mentions the Defenestration of Prague when trying to explain to Liz who the Hapsburgs are.

 - Rex Regi Rebellis by the Finnish band Turisas.

-- A DLC pack for Cossacks: Backs to War (an expansion pack to Cossacks: European Wars) has a campaign allowing the player to play as the French in the war.
+- Cossacks: Parts of this war are covered in the French campaign of European Wars.
+A DLC pack for Back to War (the second expansion pack to European Wars) has a campaign allowing the player to play as the French in the war.
 In addition, there are several multiplayer scenarios dramatising key battles in this conflict.

 - The standalone Expansion "With Fire and Sword" for Mount & Blade picks up right after the war just to the East of it, and its' effects echo heavily.